 Here’s what you need to know about cooking fish like salmon, trout, swordfish, etc.

 Use the 10-minute rule: Measure the fish at its thickest part and cook on medium heat (or 350 degrees Fahrenheit) for 10 minutes per inch of thickness.
 Turn halfway through; the internal temperature should measure 145 degrees Fahrenheit when fully cooked.
+There is also equipment specifically made for those cooking fish to make it easier, a fish spatula for example.
+It might be a good idea to research what you can get online before trying it out.

 What about storing fish?